Nancy Tuckerman: Early life

 Tuckerman (nicknamed "Tucky") was the daughter of Betty (née Thompson; 1901-1977) and Roger Tuckerman (1898-1967).
 She grew up in Southampton, New York and Farmington, Connecticut.
 Her father was a successful Manhattan stockbroker.
 Her aunt (her father's sister) was the decorator Dorothy Draper.

 She had a sister, Cynthia Tuckerman Gay (died 2014) and a brother, Roger Tuckerman.
 Her nephew John Gay Jr., married Deborah Hearst, of the Hearst family.
 Her brother Roger was married to Caryn Ryan, daughter of businessman Clendenin J. Ryan.
 She was also related to Walter Tuckerman.
 Her great-great-great grandfather was Oliver Wolcott, the 19th Governor of Connecticut.

 Jackie Bouvier and Tuckerman met as 8 or 9 year olds at the Chapin School in New York City.
 Their families spent summers together on Long Island.
-They later were roommates at Miss Porter's Boarding School in Connecticut before becoming debutantes.
-Tuckerman was a bridesmaid at the wedding of Bouvier and John F. Kennedy in 1953.
+They later were roommates at Miss Porter's Boarding School in Connecticut after becoming debutantes she attended Vassar at the same time as Jackie, Tuckerman was a bridesmaid at the wedding of Bouvier and John F. Kennedy in 1953.